3 Ways to Set up a WordPress Staging Environment (Using hPanel, a Subdomain, and a Plugin)

-What Is WordPress Staging?
+What Is a WordPress Staging Environment

 Why Use WordPress Staging?

 With WordPress staging, users can experiment and modify their websites without the risk of altering the functionality of the live site.
 Let’s take a look at a few specific use cases for the WordPress staging environment:

 It’s common for a WordPress site to crash after a core update.
 This may happen due to outdated plugins or themes that don’t match the newest WordPress core version.

 The WordPress staging feature can catch this initial crash, preventing downtime on the live site.

 If you want to double-check your WordPress version, head to hPanel → Website section → Security.
 Note that if you use another hosting control panel, the steps may vary.

 Themes and plugins can also crash your website at any time due to incompatibility issues.
 To prevent a crash on the live WordPress site, update themes and plugins on a staging website first.